leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

     :align: center
     :height: 50px

 Let's test Dask using the basic example below by running the following cells.
-We'll create a 2D array with 75000*75000 elements and 45GB in size (sloghtly larger than the total 40GB total memory),
+We'll create a 2D array with 75000*75000 elements and 45GB in size (slightly larger than the total 40GB memory available),

 .. code:: python